Lead Belly: Music career

-In 1939, Lead Belly was convicted and sentenced again to prison.
+In 1939, Ledbetter was involved in an altercation after a small gathering in New York City and accused of stabbing a man.
 Alan Lomax, then 24, took him under his wing and helped raise money for his legal expenses, dropping out of graduate school to do so.
-After gaining release, Lead Belly appeared as a regular on Lomax and Nicholas Ray's groundbreaking CBS radio show Back Where I Come From, broadcast nationwide.
+But, based in part on Ledbetter's apparent notoriety, the judge sentenced him to a year in Rikers.
+After gaining release, Ledbetter appeared as a regular on Lomax and Nicholas Ray's groundbreaking CBS radio show Back Where I Come From, broadcast nationwide.

 He also performed in nightclubs with Josh White, becoming a fixture in New York City's surging folk music scene and befriending the likes of Sonny Terry, Brownie McGhee, Woody Guthrie, and Pete Seeger, all fellow performers on Back Where I Come From.

-In 1940, Lead Belly recorded for RCA Victor, one of the biggest record companies at the time.
+In 1940, Ledbetter recorded for RCA Victor, one of the biggest record companies at the time.
 These sessions in California were held on June 15 and 17, with the Golden Gate Quartet accompanying some songs.
 The recordings resulted in the album, The Midnight Special and Other Southern Prison Songs, being issued by Victor Records.
 The album included sheets with extensive notes and song texts prepared by Alan Lomax.
 According to Charles Wolfe and Kip Lornell, "it was one of the finest public presentations of Leadbelly's music: well recorded, well advertised, well documented.
 And the album justified its reputation as a landmark in African American folk music."
 Several of the recordings from these sessions were also issued as singles by Bluebird Records.